mawinkler/playground-one/docs/scenarios/vision-one/v1-aws-service-gateway-automatically.md

-# Scenario: Deploy Vision One Service Gateway on AWS and connect AWS Managed AD - Automatically
+# Scenario: Deploy Vision One Service Gateway on AWS Automatically

 ***DRAFT***

 ## Prerequisites

-- Playground One Network with Managed Active Directory enabled
+- Playground One Network
 - Activated Marketplace AMI for Trend Service Gateway BYOL

 You need to have activated the Trend Service Gateway BYOL AMI in Marketplace once.
 To do this, on the AWS Console choose the service EC2 and navigate to `Images --> AMI Catalog`.
 Select the tab `AWS Marketplace AMIs` and seach for `Trend Micro Service Gateway`.